p-ranav/alpaca/README.md

 * *No macros or boilerplate, no source code generation, no external dependencies*
 * Simple, fast, and easy to use
 * Supports basic data types, STL containers, unique pointers, recursive data structures, optionals, variants and more
+* Serialize to C-style arrays, `std::array`, `std::vector`, or even directly to files
 * Highly configurable at compile time
   - Little endian by default.
 Configurable to use big endian byte order
   - Variable-length encoding by default for large integer types.
 Configurable to use fixed-width encoding